rox-automation/roxbot/README.md

 This repository provides a `.devcontainer` environment that can be used in VSCode.
 For more information, read [VSCode containers docs](https://code.visualstudio.com/docs/devcontainers/containers)

+The source for devcontainer image is located in `docker/dev`.
+It is built by github actions and hosted at `ghcr.io/rox-automation/roxbot:latest`

 ### CI